lab-cosmo/librascal/docs/source/installation.rst

 Since Eigen depends on Mercurial, it may fail to download if you don't have the necessary dependencies.
 In that case, it may be sufficient to fix the dependencies or proceed by yourself.

-Run Proteus
+Run Rascal
 ###########

-In order to run Proteus, you need to import the library into a Python code:
+In order to run Rascal, you need to import the library into a Python code:

 .. code-block:: python

-    import Proteus as P
+    import Rascal as P

 Advanced options
 ################

-It is possible to link Proteus with other scientific calculation packages, s.a LAMMPS, ASE,... etc. A specific flag needs to be specified when building Proteus.
+It is possible to link Rascal with other scientific calculation packages, s.a LAMMPS, ASE,... etc. A specific flag needs to be specified when building Rascal.